Dym077/virtual-gallery/README.md

 ### Home page
 This is the page the user will be directed to after signing up or signing in.
 It looks alot like the landing page, but all the features are available to the signed in user.

+### Upload Artwork
+### Edit Artwork
+### Delete Artwork
+### Like Artwork
+### Reviews Form
+The function to let a user review personal artwork might seem a little strange, but it's actually a great way for an artist to give feedback on the review itself, as well as commmunicate with other users.

+### Edit Reviews
+### Delete Reviews
+### Profile Page
+### Profile Image
+### Edit Profile
+### Follow Profiles
+### Top Artists
+### Navigation and Pagination

 ### CRUD functionality
+Virtual Art Gallery makes use of full Create, Read, Update and Delete functionality, via the UI implemented in React and the Django Rest Framework API.

+- Create - A new user can create a unique user profile and also create posts by uploading artwork to the site.
+An authenticated user can also like other artists work.
+- Read - An authenticated user can view other user's profiles and artwork as well as the personal posts and profile page.
+An authenticated user can also view reviews on other users' artwork as well as other users' reviews on personal posts.
+- Update - authenticated users can update their profile image, username and password, and edit and save details and specs on their previously posted artwork.
+An authenticated user can also udate their reviews and likes on other users posts/ artwork.
+- Delete - authenticated users can delete their previously posted artwork from the site, delete their reviews and likes on other artists work and also delete their profiles.

 ### Future improvements and features